 - Obtain the written approval of the community college president or his/her designee.

-A Provisional Status student may register only for college mathematics (MAT) and college English (ENG) courses within the chosen Pathway.
-To be eligible to register for other courses in the Pathway, the student must first successfully complete mathematics and English courses with a grade of ‘C’ or higher.
+A Provisional Status student may register only for college mathematics (MAT) and college english (ENG) courses within the chosen pathway.
+To be eligible to register for other courses in the pathway, the student must first successfully complete mathematics and english courses with a grade of ‘C’ or higher.

 College Readiness Assessments

 Eligibility may be demonstrated by achieving the required scores on a single test or by combining test scores from any of the approved assessments.
-For example, a student may combine a 19 on PLAN mathematics with an 86 and an 80 on ACCUPLACER sentence skills and reading to demonstrate college readiness.
+For example, a student may combine a 19 on PLAN mathematics with an 86 on writing and an 80 on ACCUPLACER sentence skills and reading to demonstrate college readiness.